colinbellino/jai-code-hot-reloading-example/README.md

 ## Taking this further
 I tried to keep this example simple, but a lot more can be done with this, here are some ideas:
+- Detect if the app memory layout/size changed between reloads, because right now this would break in unintended ways since we don't assert that in this example.
+Ideally, you'll want to close and reopen the app in that case, or display an error in that case.
 - Run the `build_app.jai` from within the app itself (ie: "Recompile app" button or shortcut)
 - Merge the build files into one and use build parameters to choose between build main/app/both or even open the app in a debugger.
 - Build the main program only the first time you compile the app, after that only build the `app.jai`.